 Christopher Meharg is an American science teacher with eight years of experience working in high school and middle school classrooms.
 His last teaching job was overseas in Mongolia, where he had easy access to the home islands of Japan, which went to twice for a total of 9 weeks spent traveling the country.
-While his main background is Biology, specifically all things related to medicine due to two years of medical school, he can teach all aspects of science.
+While his main background is Biology, specifically all things related to medicine due to two years of medical school, he can teach all aspects of science, including anime science.

 His love of anime began as a small child spending hours watching Voltron and Transforms, although he didn’t know it was anime at the time.
 This continued with Ronin Warriors among others, until college, when he saw his first anime that he knew was anime, Gundam Wing.
 From then on he was hooked on all things anime.
 He enjoys a wide variety of shows from the likes of Black Lagoon and Hellsing to Slayers, and Martian Successor Nadesico.
 More recently he has enjoyed Miss Kobayashi’s Dragon Maid, and My Hero Academia.
 When he isn’t endlessly grading student work or traveling, Mr. Meharg struggles to keep up with all of the new anime being produced each year.
 Currently he is trying to find the time to finish Amanchu and is always up for new recommendations.